Godsmith/trainfinity3/README.md

 - change graphics for end of platform, so it can't look like two stations are one large platform
 - heavier trains should have slower acceleration
-- change train paths when changing length of starting or ending station

 #### Mobile version